nhoizey/jekyll-cloudinary/README.md

 ## To do

-There are already [a few issues for things that should be added to the plugin](https://github.com/nhoizey/jekyll-cloudinary/issues), feel free to add your ideas!
+There are already [a few issues for bugs and things that should be added to the plugin](https://github.com/nhoizey/jekyll-cloudinary/issues), feel free to add your ideas!

 ## Do you use the plugin on a live site?

-Please let me know on Twitter: [@nhoizey](https://twitter.com/nhoizey)
+Add it to [the "Sites" page of the wiki](https://github.com/nhoizey/jekyll-cloudinary/wiki/Sites) and please let me know on Twitter: [@nhoizey](https://twitter.com/nhoizey)